Form Builder Pro Tips

 Scripts

 Whenever you see a simPRO field with the ability to make text bold, italic etc, it is a rich text field.
-When you display these in Form Builder forms, any formatting from simPRO will be retained.
-The formatting you apply to the template will not override the formatting in the simPRO data.
+When you display these in Form Builder forms, any formatting from simPRO has to be translated into the final form, and problems can occur.

 Hi!
 Is it possible to add page break after an image?
 Is it also possible to pin a table in a particular part of the document?
 Thank you!